anigaut/IITMBS-Notes/content/deep-learning/week-3/talking-to-output-layer.md

 ---
-title: "Talking to the Output Layer: Computation of Gradient"
+title: Computing Gradient of Loss Function With Respect to Output Layer
 ---
 In the process of [investigating](backpropagation-intuition) who is responsible for a model's poor functioning, the first step is to inspect the output layer and compute the derivative of the loss function with respect to it.